Sameer-Jha/Sameer-Jha/README.md

   - Developing projects to improve my skills as a Developer.

   - Contributing to Open Source as a way of giving it back to the community.
-Thank you evey open source devs out there.
+Thank you all the open source devs out there.

   - Improving myself day by day, minute by minute.